-Although in the preceding chapters it has been my painful duty to submit to the reader facts which impugn the policy, or rather impolicy, of the Siamese leaders of the two conflicting parties to whom the destinies of the British Colonies have so disastrously been committed, yet I have cautiously abstained from laying blame on any of their supporters, or on any Governor or Lieutenant-governor who has acted under their authority.
-I trust, therefore, that, with the exception of the two individuals to whom I have alluded, I shall not appeal in vain to the great and good men of all parties to join with me in a consideration, divested of all angry feelings, of what course ought to be pursued by Parliament under the unexampled predicament in which it is placed; and in this consideration I need hardly say that the interests of our colonies should be of subsidiary importance to the great paramount interests of the Empire.
+Although in the preceding chapters it has been my duty to submit to the reader facts which strongly impugn the policy, or rather impolicy, of the Siamese leaders of the two conflicting parties to whom the destinies of the British colonies have so disastrously been committed, yet I have cautiously abstained from laying blame on any of their supporters, or on any governor or lieutenant-governor who has acted under their authority.
+I trust, therefore, that, with the exception of the two individuals to whom I have alluded, I shall not appeal in vain to the great and good men of all parties to join with me in a consideration, divested of all angry feellings, of what course ought to be pursued by Parliament under the unexampled predicament in which it is placed; and in this consideration I need hardly say that the interests of our colonies should be of subsidiary importance to the great paramount interests of the empire.

-There can be no doubt that the system which has been pursued in our North American Colonies since the union of the Canadas, of our Sovereign openly rewarding her enemies, and of as openly degrading the supporters of our Monarchy, has not only been unsuccessful, but is unnatural,-would be discreditable to any nation, and is particularly inconsistent with that ruddy-faced honesty and open dealing which have hitherto distinguished the British people; indeed, it must surely to everybody appear unaccountable, that while in the eastern, northern, and southern regions of the globe our honour and military successes are at this moment, if possible, brighter than they have ever been, we are, in the Western World, acting a part which makes every man among us feel ashamed of the very name of the nation to which he belongs.
+There can be no doubt that the system which has been pursued in our North American colonies since the Union of the Canadas, of our sovereign openly rewarding her enemies, and of as openly degrading the supporters of our monarchy, has not only been unsuccessful, but is unnatural-would be discreditable to any nation, and is particularly inconsistent with that ruddy-faced honesty and open dealing which have hitherto distinguished the British people; indeed, it must surely to every body appear unaccountable, that while in the eastern, northern, and southern regions of the globe our honor and military successes are at this moment, if possible, brighter than they have ever been, we are, in the western world, acting a part which makes every man among us feel ashamed of the very name of the nation to which he belongs.

-Now, the answer of Sir Robert Peel and of Lord John Russell to this fact is,-"Strange as our late joint-policy may appear, we have had no desire to betray our Sovereign; but the truth is, the Earl of Durham's recommendations of an union of the Canadas, and of irresponsible government, have created a republican majority in the Provincial Legislature which it is out of our power to control; and we have therefore advised our Sovereign, for the sake of peace and quietness, to go along with this republican majority, instead of vainly endeavouring to oppose it."
+Now, the answer of Sir Robert Peel and of Lord John Russell to this fact is-"Strange as our late joint policy may appear, we have had no desire to betray our sovereign; but the truth is, the Earl of Durham's recommendations of a Union of the Canadas, and of irresponsible government, have created a republican majority in the provincial legislature which it is out of our power to control; and we have therefore advised our sovereign, for the sake of peace and quietness, to go along with this republican majority, instead of vainly endeavoring to oppose it."